Actinomycosis: Causes

 Actinomycosis is primarily caused by any of several members of the bacterial genus Actinomyces.
 These bacteria are generally anaerobes.
 In animals, they normally live in the small spaces between the teeth and gums, causing infection only when they can multiply freely in anoxic environments.
 An affected human often has recently had dental work, poor oral hygiene, periodontal disease, radiation therapy, or trauma (broken jaw) causing local tissue damage to the oral mucosa, all of which predispose the person to developing actinomycosis.
 A. israelii is a normal commensal species part of the microbiota species of the lower reproductive tract of women.
 They are also normal commensals among the gut flora of the caecum; thus, abdominal actinomycosis can occur following removal of the appendix.
 The three most common sites of infection are decayed teeth, the lungs, and the intestines.
 Actinomycosis infections are typically polymicrobial, containing additional bacterial species; as Actinomyces itself has little invasive ability, these other species often aid in the infection process.

 Diagnosis

 The diagnosis of actinomycosis can be a difficult one to make.
 In addition to microbiological examinations, magnetic resonance imaging and immunoassays may be helpful.

 Treatment

 Actinomyces bacteria are generally sensitive to penicillin, which is frequently used to treat actinomycosis.
 In cases of penicillin allergy, doxycycline is used.

 Sulfonamides such as sulfamethoxazole may be used as an alternative regimen at a total daily dosage of 2–4 grams.
 Response to therapy is slow and may take months.

-Hyperbaric oxygen therapy may also be used as an adjunct to conventional therapy when the disease process is refractory to antibiotics and surgical treatment.
+Hyperbaric oxygen therapy may also be used in addition to conventional therapy when the disease does not respond to antibiotics and surgical treatment.